vaneyepes/the_berliner_search_public/README.md

   class APP boundary;

   linkStyle default stroke:#7C3AED,stroke-width:1.5px;
+Editors interact with a Web Dashboard that connects to a FastAPI backend.

+The backend serves content from two stores:

+Processed JSON store (summaries)

+Vector store (FAISS) for semantic search.

+A background worker extracts and summarizes new PDFs.

+The user → API → data → UI loop makes the system interactive, while the worker → store pipeline keeps data fresh.
 ```

-- Editors interact with a Web Dashboard, which talks to a FastAPI backend.
-- The backend serves content from two stores:

-1. A Processed JSON store (for summaries)

-2. A Vector store (for semantic search).

-- Meanwhile, a background worker reads new PDFs from the archive, processes them (extract, clean, chunk, summarize), and writes the results back to those stores — logging everything along the way.

-- The user → API → data → UI loop makes the system interactive;
-- the worker → stores pipeline keeps data updated.
+# 👩‍💻 Author

+Developed by **Vanesa Yepes**
+AI Product Management Capstone Project (2025)